ryedin/site/_deployment/ssl.md

     $ convox deploy

 Your app is now configured to serve encrypted traffic with a self-signed certificate on port 443.
-To use a real certificate, you will need to update the SSL endpoint.
+To use a real certificate, you will need to acquire an SSL Certificate and apply it to your SSL endpoint.
+See the following sections for more information.

 ## Acquire an SSL Certificate